SIKA News

 Fall race schedule revisions due to conflicts with hockey at the Multiplex August 29, 2006

-The last two race dates for September and October have been cancelled by the Multiplex as they conflict with the Canucks training camp and a Vipers home game.
+The last two race dates for September and October have been canceled by the Multiplex as they conflict with the Canucks training camp and a Vipers home game.
 The only date offered as a replacement is October 28-29.
 We have reserved Oct 28-29 pending consensus by the club that we want to race then.
 To replace the other lost date, the club has agreed to declare a Coastal club race as a SIKA points race.
 The Coastal race we choose could be either their Sept 23-24 race or their Oct 14-15 race pending the outcome of a poll of our club members to be taken on the SIKA forum.

 Photo coverage of SIKA Race 8 on OkanaganRacing.com August 29, 2006